Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E105-SoftwareStacks.md

     that you just created.

     ```
-    rm -rf /scratch/project_465001603/$USER/eb-course
+    rm -rf /scratch/project_465002764/$USER/eb-course
     ```

-### Installing a simple program without dependencies with EasyBuild
+### Installing a simple program without unavailable dependencies with EasyBuild

 The LUMI Software Library contains the package `eb-tutorial`.
-Install the version of the package for the `cpeCray` toolchain in the 24.03 version of the software stack.
+Install the version of the package for the `cpeCray` toolchain in the 25.03 version of the software stack.
 Install the software for the LUMI-C compute nodes.

 ???
 Solution "Click to see the solution."